 - pH balanced for dogs

-- Deep conditioning formula: Penetrates and hydrates for a soft, shiny coat
+- Deep conditioning formula: Penetrates coat for softness and manageability.

-- pH balanced and gentle: Safe for all dogs and puppies over 8 weeks
+- pH balanced: Safe for all dogs and puppies over 8 weeks.

-Compared to lighter conditioners, this product prioritizes intensive hydration and coat smoothing.
-The tradeoff is that it requires a short leave-on period before rinsing, which may not suit all routines.
+Compared to lighter conditioners, this option prioritizes intensive care and coat transformation.
+The tradeoff is a slightly more involved application process, including a recommended leave-on time.

 - Reduces frizz and tangles